seancorfield/next-jdbc/doc/getting-started.md

 Finally, create the connection pooled datasource. `db-spec` here contains the regular `next.jdbc` options (`:dbtype`, `:dbname`, and maybe `:host`, `:port`, `:classname` etc -- or the `:jdbcUrl` format mentioned above).
 Those are used to construct the JDBC URL that is passed into the datasource object (by calling `.setJdbcUrl` on it).
 You can also specify any of the connection pooling library's options, as mixed case keywords corresponding to any simple setter methods on the class being passed in, e.g., `:connectionTestQuery`, `:maximumPoolSize` (HikariCP), `:maxPoolSize`, `:preferredTestQuery` (c3p0).

+> Note: both HikariCP and c3p0 defer validation of the settings until a connection is requested.
+If you want to ensure that your datasource is set up correctly, and the database is reachable, when you first create the connection pool, you will need to call `jdbc/get-connection` on it (and then close that connection and return it to the pool).
+This will also ensure that the pool is fully initialized.
+See the examples below.

 Some important notes regarding HikariCP:

 * Authentication credentials must use `:username` (if you are using c3p0 or regular, non-pooled, connections, then the db-spec hash map must contain `:user`).